axelarnetwork/axelarate-community/documentation/docs/Validator Zone/welcome.md

 # [DRAFT] Axelar Validator Zone
 ![img](../images/Axelar.png)

+An Axelar network validator participates in block creation, multi-party cryptography protocols, and voting.

 Convert an existing Axelar network node into a validator by staking AXL tokens and attaching external blockchains (such as Bitcoin, EVM chains, Cosmos chains).
-A validator participates in block creation, multi-party cryptography protocols, and voting.

 :::warning
 Axelar Network is a work in progress.
 At no point in time should you transfer any real assets using Axelar.
 Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.
 If you find a problem, please submit an issue to this repository following the template.